nimh-dsst/nda-study-1887/README.md

-# NDA Study 1887: Structural MRI scans for subtypes of autism study in BIDS format
+# NDA Study 1887: Structural MRI scans for Autism Subtypes study in BIDS format

 This repository provides data curation scripts and a viewable README for the anatomical imaging dataset shared as [NDA Study 1887](https://nda.nih.gov/study.html?id=1887).
 The NDA Study 1887 is associated with [NDA Collection 2368](https://nda.nih.gov/edit_collection.html?id=2368), also known as, the Clinical and Immunological Investigations of Subtypes of Autism.